kheller18/data-structures-algorithms/questions/agile.md

       + `Development Team`: It involves an individual person and each person is responsible for working collectively to complete a particular project.
 It is the team that is responsible for developing actual product increments and meeting sprint goals.

 26. What do you mean by Scrum Master?
 What are the responsibilities of Scrum Master?
-    + Scrum Master, also referred to as servant leaders, is a person who is a master of Scrum i.e., the person who is responsible for managing and facilitating an agile development team and makes sure that the scrum framework is followed.
+    + `Scrum Master`: also referred to as servant leaders, is a person who is a master of Scrum i.e., the person who is responsible for managing and facilitating an agile development team and makes sure that the scrum framework is followed.
 Scrum master is also referred to as coach of the team that helps team members to do and give their best as much as possible.
       ![scrum master](../images/agile/scrum_master.png)
       + `Responsibilities of Scrum Master`:
         + Protect the team from distractions